airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_commonmark.md

 function is called, the better position you will be in to optimize it appropriately.

-There are two main categories of optimization - local optimizationslocal optimizations and global optimizationsglobal optimizations.
-Local optimizations consist of optimizations that are either hardware specific
-- such as the fastest way to perform a given computation - or program-specific - such as making a specific piece of code perform the best for the most often-occuring case.
+There are two main categories of optimization - local optimizations and global optimization.
+Local optimizations consist of optimizations that are either hardware specific - such as the fastest way to perform a given computation - or program-specific - such as making a specific piece of code perform the best for the most often-occuring case.
 Global optimization consist of optimizations which are structural.
-For example, if you were trying to find the best way for three people in different cities to meet in St.
-Louis, a local optimization would be finding a better road to get there, while a global optimization would be to decide to teleconference instead of meeting in person.
+For example, if you were trying to find the best way for three people in different cities to meet in St. Louis, a local optimization would be finding a better road to get there, while a global optimization would be to decide to teleconference instead of meeting in person.
 Global optimization often involves restructuring code to avoid performance problems, rather than trying to find the best way through them.

 Local Optimizations
 -------------------